Arize-ai/openinference/python/README.md

 pip install arize-phoenix
 ```

-Then before running the example abov, start the collector using:
+Then before running the example above, start the collector using:

 ```python
 import phoenix as px